DSM9606/Martin.Rocks.Paper.Excercise/README.md

 ## Part I: Navigate to the correct folder in Terminal:

-* I use a Mac On and the Terminal App to run this program
+* I am using a Mac and the Terminal Application to run this program

 **Navigate to the Rocks, Paper, Scissors App in the terminal by first pressing "pwd enter" to find your present working directory and then "ls -al" to find all of the folders in your current directory also "cd .." to go to the previous enclosing folder if you went into thw wrong folder**

-## My rocks, paper scissors app is on my desktop and is in a folder called "Martin.Rocks.Paper.Excercise"
+# My rocks, paper scissors app is on my desktop and is in a folder called "Martin.Rocks.Paper.Excercise"

 ## The location of the program on my computer is ->   /Users/martinhsu/desktop/Martin.Rocks.Paper.Excercise